NetBSDfr/bsddialog/README.md

 **Work In Progress!**

-This project provides **bsddialog** and **libbsddialog**, an utility and a library to build scripts and tools with a *Text User Interface Widgets*, this project is inspired by **dialog** https://invisible-island.net/dialog.
+This project provides **bsddialog** and **libbsddialog**, an utility and a library to build scripts and tools with *Text User Interface Widgets*, this project is inspired by **dialog** https://invisible-island.net/dialog.
 However **bsddialog** is released under the terms of the *BSD-2-Clause License* and the *"features synchronization"* with **dialog** is not a priority.